-Suminagashi, which translates to floating black ink, is the ancient meditative Japanese practice of gently floating pigments on the surface of water with a brush and then capturing the mono print image on an absorbent paper.
+Suminagashi, which translates to floating black ink, is an ancient meditative Japanese practice of gently floating pigments on the surface of water with a brush and then capturing the mono print image on an absorbent paper.
 This exciting 4 hour workshop will present historical background and introduce the time honored technique and several artistic possibilities.
 Recommended for beginners.
 Limit of 8 students per class.
 All supplies provided.

 Class topics include: